killop/anything_about_game/README.md

 * [ZestKit](https://github.com/prime31/ZestKit) - Tween library for Unity.
 The best of GoKit and GoKitLite combined in an easy to use API

 #### Scriptable Object
+* [ScriptableObjectCollection](https://github.com/brunomikoski/ScriptableObjectCollection) The ScriptableObjectCollection exists to help you deal with scriptable objects without losing your sanity!
+Its a set of tools that will make your life a lot easier.
 * [unity-atoms](https://github.com/AdamRamberg/unity-atoms) - Tiny modular pieces utilizing the power of Scriptable Objects
 * [Scriptable-Framework](https://github.com/pablothedolphin/Scriptable-Framework) - A Unity Framework for modular app creation based on ScriptableObject architecture, data oriented design and event driven programming to help programmers and designers adhere to the 5 SOLID programming principals.
 * [yaSingleton](https://github.com/jedybg/yaSingleton) - A singleton pattern implementation for Unity3d.
 Based on ScriptableObjects instead of the conventional MonoBehaviour approach.